 People who are more likely to experience food insecurity include:

-• The risk of food insecurity is more than twice as common among non-Hispanic Black and Hispanic households than in non-Hispanic White households.
+The risk of food insecurity is more than twice as common among non-Hispanic Black and Hispanic households than in non-Hispanic White households.

-• Households with lower incomes (those under 185% of the poverty line) compared to families with higher incomes.
+Households with lower incomes (those under 185% of the poverty line) compared to families with higher incomes.

-• Families with only one adult as the head, especially single women-headed households.
+Families with only one adult as the head, especially single women-headed households.

-Recent statistics show 38.3 million Americans, from which 11.7 million were children facing food insecurity.
+Recent statistics show 38.3 million Americans, from which 11.7 million were children, facing food insecurity.
 This problem goes beyond bare figures as it represents many people with unhealthy diet preferences who outweigh the population of cities like New York.

 To better understand the scale and impact of food insecurity, the following table summarizes key statistics sourced from the United States Department of Agriculture (USDA):

-Statistic
+Statistic |

-Figure
+Figure |

-Total People Affected
+Total People Affected |

-38.3 million
+38.3 million |

-Children Affected
+Children Affected |

-11.7 million
+11.7 million |

-Percentage of U.S. Population
+Percentage of U.S. Population |

-Over 10%
+Over 10% |

-These figures imply that not only the main causes of food insecurity in a society must be sought, but also the impact of the issue on society must be understood and appropriate measures to tackle it should be taken.
-While discussing the issue of food insecurity, it's necessary to keep in mind holistic solutions that remain within the full provision of nutritious and sufficient food for all the nation's citizens.
+These figures imply that not only must the main causes of food insecurity in society be sought, but the impact of the issue on society must be understood, and appropriate measures should be taken to tackle it.

 What is the main cause of food insecurity?